 Campus Safety improves crime prevention and safety awareness through high visibility campus patrols, both on foot and vehicular.
-Safety patrols are completed on campus multiple times a day, giving safety officers an opportunity to interact with students, employees, and visitors at any time of the day.
+Safety patrols are completed on campus multiple times a day, giving safety officers an opportunity to interact with students, employees, and visitors at any time.

 Safety information and training is provided to Community Advisors before the start of the fall and spring semesters.

-Throughout the academic year, students and employees receive emails informing them of various trainings.
+Throughout the academic year, students and employees receive emails informing them of how to keep themselves and others safe and the availability of various trainings.
 These emails come from safety@kenyon.edu and cover a range of topics:

-- Emergency numbers for Kenyon, Knox County Sheriff's Office and Mount Vernon Fire Department - Active Shooter: Run, Hide, Fight - Kenyon resources to respond to emergencies including our Emergency Alert system, using the RAVE Guardian app

-- Knox County Emergency Alerts - · Fire drills, rally points and shelter-in-place locations - · Knox County Sex Offender website and Ohio Attorney General Statewide database for sex offenders - · Other topics that cover how to keep students and employees, their peers and community safe
+- Emergency numbers for Kenyon College, Office of Campus Safety, Knox County Sheriff's Office and Mount Vernon Fire Department - Active Shooter: Run, Hide, Fight - · Kenyon resources to respond to emergencies including our Emergency Alert system, using the RAVE Guardian app - Knox County Emergency Alerts - Fire drills, rally points and shelter-in-place locations - Knox County Sex Offender website and Ohio Attorney General Statewide database for sex offenders - Other topics that cover how to keep students and employees, their peers and community safe